 Imagine a place in downtown Edmonton where thousands of people come every day to be involved, entertained and engaged.
 This is the essence of the Edmonton Galleria, which is an incredible opportunity to bolster Edmonton’s cultural, academic and downtown vibrancy.

-An aerial view of the Edmonton Galleria Project looking north along 99 Street from the river valley.
+An aerial view of the Galleria Project, looking from the southeast.

-Another concept drawing of what the inside of the Galleria may look like when finished.
+Another concept of what the built-out interior of the Galleria may look like.

-An example of a Galleria: Potsdamer Platz in Berlin.
+An example of a Galleria - the Sony Centre, PotsDamer Platz in Berlin.